Certificate in Treasury syllabus

 The course is supported by online study resources and is assessed online.
 Each unit will take approximately 50 hours of study time to complete, so around 250 hours study in total.
 You should be able to complete the course in six to twelve months alongside your full-time work.

-You can study the Certificate in Treasury through the ACT Learning Academy or one of our approved centres.
+You can study the Certificate in Treasury through the ACT Learning Academy.
 Successful completion of the course and passing all five of the assessments will lead to the award of the Certificate in Treasury.

 Assessment – How will I be assessed?